bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.0in" height="3.527564523184602in"} -->

-What I\'m going to show you is that if I quickly scroll down.
+What I&apos;m going to show you is that if I quickly scroll down.

 Not only will they give you a basic template for where you can start your pages with a simple, hello world.
 They also include a lot of